<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Great question!

-I’ve got some killer posts that will help you to still have fun and to stay busy without spending money (even with friends).
+I’ve got some killer posts that will help you to still have fun and stay busy without spending money (even with friends).

-You’ll want to check out:
+You’ll want to check out these no-spend activities:

 And one other idea I have for you?